moreta/workflow-parser/README.md

 files, run `make`.
 The resulting validation binary works like so:

 ```
-$ ./bin/parser foo.workflow
+$ ./cmd/parser samples/a.workflow
-foo.workflow is a valid file with 9 actions and 1 workflow
+samples/a.workflow is a valid file with 9 actions and 1 workflow
 ```